-Many types of vessels enter Australia.
+Many types of vessels enter Australian territory.
 Our legislation manages them in two streams:

 As a cost-recovered organisation, the department must charge for all activities it undertakes to protect Australia’s biosecurity.
-A full list of fees associated with vessel quarantine services are set out in the department’s
+A full list of fees associated with vessel biosecurity services are set out in the department’s charging guidelines.

-View a map of Australia's first ports of entry for vessels
+View a map of Australia's first points of entry for vessels